Everything you need to know about Machu Picchu

 When to Go?

 The busiest time to visit Machu Picchu is from late June to the end of August.
-This is the driest, sunniest period coinciding with the busy school vacations.
-The rainy season peaks from January to March but the region can be rainy and misty any time.
+This is the driest, sunniest period coinciding with the busy school holidays.
+The rainy season peaks from January to March but the region can be rainy and misty at any time.
 The best times to visit are usually late April to mid-June, and September-October, just outside the rainy season but avoiding the summer rush.
 The subtropical climate at 2,400 m is generally comfortable though.

 There is a certain amount of luck regarding how long you wait in line to enter the site.
-During the day, it’s often very busy at 6 am when visitors rush to enter the site for sunrise, then quietens down an hour or two later.
+During the day, it’s often very busy at 6 am when visitors rush to enter the site for sunrise, then slows down an hour or 2 later.
 Lines usually peak again at 11 am to noon when the day trippers arrive from Cusco and quieten down by 2 pm.